How to Write the Indiana University Bloomington Essay 2022-2023

 With programs such as the Kelley School of Business, the School of Education, and the School of Informatics, Computing, and Engineering, IU provides students with a wide array of academic opportunity.
 Beyond coursework, however, the university also boasts an active social life, with a decent portion of its student body participating in Greek life.

-Although somewhat less selective with an acceptance rate of 77%, IU’s supplemental essay is still a important part of the college application process.
+IU’s supplemental essay is an important part of the college application process.
 There is no need to worry — CollegeVine has prepared the following guide to help you tackle this essay.
-Want to know your chances at Indiana University Bloomington?
-Calculate your chances for free right now.

 Indiana University Bloomington Application Essay Prompt